 What does a normal routine for litigating lawyer?

 A normal routine for a lawyer is really hectic.
 The day starts off with a quick scan of the matters for the day, files in the bag, case laws and notes, one has to reach court before the opening bell in order to be present for any mentioning.
 Thereafter the day is spent running from court to court, either assisting your senior, waiting for your matters to come up or filing the documents or petitions at the right place.
 A lot of offices start working as soon as the court proceedings are over.
 Client conferences and preparation for fresh matters are done during the office hours.
-Usually the day is long and extends beyond mid night, and if you are lucky some days you reach home early by 9:30 or 10:00 pm.
+Usually the days are long and extend beyond mid night, and if you are lucky some days you reach home early by 9:30 or 10:00 pm!

 How has been your experience as a lawyer till now?